KhronosGroup/glTF/specification/README.md

 ### Buffers and Buffer Views

-A *buffer* is data stored as a binary blob in a file.
+A *buffer* is data stored as a binary blob.
 The buffer can contain a combination of geometry, animation, and skins.

 Binary blobs allow efficient creation of GL buffers and textures since they require no additional parsing, except perhaps decompression.
 An asset can have any number of buffer files for flexibility for a wide array of applications.

+Buffer data is little endian.

-All buffers are stored in the assets `buffers` property.
+All buffers are stored in the asset's `buffers` dictionary property.

 The following example defines a buffer.
 The `byteLength` property specifies the size of the buffer file.
 The `type` property specifies how the data is stored, either as a binary array buffer or text.
 The `uri` property is the URI to the buffer data.
 Buffer data may also be stored within the glTF file as base64-encoded data and reference via data URI.